 Encourage your teen to bring home all documents.
-This way you can explain how many tax allowances to claim and if he should withhold any additional taxes from each paycheck.
-This will also open the door for a conversation about the impact of taxes on his earnings.
+This way you can explain how many tax allowances to claim and if your young adult should withhold any additional taxes from each paycheck.
+This will also open the door for a conversation about the impact of taxes on earnings.
 Working together, you can ensure everything is completed properly.

 Introduce your teen to savings and checking

 If your teen doesn’t already have a checking and savings account, plan a trip to your credit union or bank.
-Help your teen set up direct deposit for her paychecks and make sure automatic saving is in place.
-Youth savings and checking accounts give your teen the freedom to manage her own money while giving you the flexibility to monitor her spending each pay period.
+Help your teen set up direct deposit for paychecks and make sure automatic saving is in place.
+Youth savings and checking accounts –which are held jointly between you and your teen — give your child the freedom of money management while giving you the flexibility to monitor spending each pay period.

 Have conversations about budgeting and saving

-Your teen will likely want to spend the money she earns as fast as she gets it.
+Your teen will likely want to spend the money earned as fast as its earned.
 Now is a great time to introduce budgeting and saving skills.
-If there’s something she needs or wants to save for (e.g., car or college tuition), urge her to put away at least a minimum amount each pay period to help reach that goal.
-Using the remaining money, help your young adult create a budget that allows for things like entertainment and meals with friends, so she doesn’t run out of money between paychecks.
+If there’s something your young adult needs or wants to save for (e.g., car or college tuition), urge your teen to put away at least a minimum amount each pay period to help reach that goal.
+Using the remaining money, help your young adult create a budget that allows for things like entertainment and meals with friends.
+This way your teen will be less likely to run out of money between paychecks.

-Helping your teen manage money from his first job is a great way to set the foundation for a better financial future.
+Helping your teen manage money from a first job is a great way to set the foundation for a better financial future.

 Article provided by Local Government Federal Credit Union.
 The advice provided is for informational purposes only.